aurelschneider/baryonification/README.md

     #Set number of chunks for paralleisation (N_chunk=i means 2^i chunks)
     par.sim.N_chunk = 2

     #baryonify
-    bfc.displace(par)
+    part_displ = bfc.ParticleDisplacer(par)
+    part_displ.displace()

 All model parameters are defined in baryonification/params.py.

-Information about the analytical profiles can be obtained directly without the need to baryonify.
+Analytical profiles can be obtained directly without the need to baryonify.
 Here is a minimal example:

     #import modules
     import baryonification as bfc